Dave864/rshell/README.md

 * If multiple types of connectors are entered, the program will run the first command and then yield an error.
-* This program cannot run the cd command
 * When redirecting output to multiple files, only the last file in the chain will recieve the output.
 In other words